horihiro/Azure-portal-plus-ChromeExtension/README.md

 This feature overrides the default timeout, allowing users to maintain an active Cloud Shell session beyond the 20-minute inactivity limit.

 > [!NOTE]
-> This feature is available only on beta version of Azure Cloud Shell.
+> This feature is available only on beta version of Azure Cloud Shell, doesn't work on classic version of it.

 # Try this